manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

  - [wordlist.zip](https://bit.ly/wordlist_test)

-	Extract the script `wordlist.sh` from the zip file and store it on your local system, for example in the `Downloads` folder.
+	Extract the script *`wordlist.sh`* from the compressed file and store it on your local system, for example in the `Downloads` folder.

 	----
 	## About the script - *`wordlist.sh`*

 	The script contains a piece of code that checks whether the document contains any disallowed words or incorrect usage according to Oracle Documentation Style Guide (OSG).

+	> **Note**: This script works only on the local files on your system, and not on any server or cloud locations.

 	You can run the script in these environments:
 	- git Bash